jakoch/csgo-cli/README.md

 ##### Development Notes

-- ShareCode Uploading to csgostats.gg
+###### ShareCode Uploading to csgostats.gg

-  - The file containing the logic for uploading the ShareCode is ShareCodeUpload.h
+The file containing the logic for uploading the ShareCode is ShareCodeUpload.cpp.

-  - uploadShareCode() uses curl to POST the ShareCode
+uploadShareCode() uses cURL to POST the ShareCode.
+Posting data to csgostats.gg is difficult, because the server is Cloudflare protected.
+Even normal browsing behaviour can trigger a cloudflare redirect to a captcha page or a website ban.

+Before we can POST one or multiple sharecodes, a GET request to csgostats.gg is needed to get a cURL connection handle, including all relevant cookies.
+The cURL handle is then re-used for one or more POST requests (sending the cookies as header data and the sharecode(s) as post data).

-  - The reponse is then parsed by processJsonResponse()
+The reponse is then parsed by processJsonResponse().
+There are 4 response possibilites:
+There is a HTML response by Cloudflare, the HTML captcha page.
-  - There are 3 response types: error, queued, complete.
+There are 3 JSON response types by csgostats.gg: error, queued, complete.
 See testProcessJsonResponse()

-  - For testing purposes: Posting a ShareCode to csgostats.gg using cURL on the CLI
+For testing purposes: Posting a ShareCode to csgostats.gg using cURL on the CLI
  - `curl "https://csgostats.gg/match/upload/ajax" -H "accept-language: en" -H "content-type: application/x-www-form-urlencoded; charset=UTF-8" -H "accept: application/json, text/javascript, */*; q=0.01" -H "x-requested-with: XMLHttpRequest" --data "sharecode=CSGO-WSACM-qX5Gv-ikbi3-Z6uOW-TGwPB&index=0"`